 Under the Cover of Darkness

-The Arch Bishop of York motioned for the two to sit.
+The Archbishop motioned for all three to sit.

 “Uther, Manzio, I thank you for responding to my request at such short notice and especially on Christmas Eve.
-Allow me to introduce you to the man sat to my left.
-His name is Cullen Mckenzie…it is a name that carries great strength north of the border for he is a man of great valour in battle.
+This powerful looking individual is the infamous Cullen Mckenzie…it is a name that carries great strength north of the border for he is a man of valour in battle.
 He has travelled north at the bequest of his King, William the Lion, King of Scotia whom I personally saw swear fealty to our own king, Henry II here in York cathedral in the year of our lord, 1175.

 There are many in Scotia who foolishly see this as Scotia bending the knee to France and England and a revolt has broken out in the border lands of Galaway.
 Until now, this revolt has been small and contained but recently the threats have become a lot more serious to the King’s peace.

-As they boarded the ship, an old, stooped figure with a lined, weathered face appears.
-Uther notes that is wearing the Templar’s sigil on his boiled leather jerkin, a white and red-cross painted onto the breastplate.
-He has grey stubble and a shaved head.
-Despite his stooped posture he still commands physical respect, partly because of the wicked rapier at his waist.
+As they boarded the ship, an old, stooped figure with a lined, weathered face appeared.
+Uther noted and then saluted the Templar’s sigil on the man’s boiled leather jerkin, a white and red-cross clearly visible.
+The old mariner had grey stubble and a shaved head.
+Despite his stooped posture he still commanded physical respect, partly because of the wicked rapier at his waist.

-For a week, the three make their way slowly toward the East coast heading down the wide tributary, which opens up out onto the open sea.
+For a week, the three companions made their way slowly toward the East coast heading down the wide tributary, which opened out onto ocean.
 A crew of individuals imprisoned for petty crimes had been rounded up and promised their freedom at Lindisfarne serving Captain Seaboard with begrudging respect.
-Several times during the opening week of travel, the crew were forced to earn their board, as they navigated via floating ice, bending their backs into rowing positions in which their hands grew blue with cold.
+Several times during the opening week of travel, the crew were forced to earn their board, as they navigated floating ice, bending their backs, rowing through highly treacherous waters, hands blue with cold and for some, close to frostbite.
+Only the healing power of the two Templars sustained the crew through the first backbreaking week.

 The New Year passed quickly.
-Rum was served on deck and even the criminals were given a respite from the backbreaking work to toast the start of 1180.
+Rum was served on deck and even the criminals were given a respite from the arduous work to toast the start of 1180.
 Unfortunately, disease was rife on board and as the journey continued, now in the open sea (though the boat kept in sight of land) several men were cast overboard.
-Uther did what he could to help other men already rife with Scurvy and other diseases.
+Uther did what he could but even his powers could not turn the tide for an unlucky few.

 Later in the evening, whilst everyone was asleep, the crew was suddenly awoken by an ear splitting crash!
 A massive tail swooped out of the icy cold water.
 Sailors were screaming on the deck, obviously terrified and bewildered.
 It didn’t take long before the whole body had risen out of the icy water.

-“Get to your battle stations” Uther commanded of the prisoners, who grabbed whatever they could find to use against the Sea Dragon.
-It attacked the boat with its tail, splitting the aged vessel in half with a mighty blow.
-On one half of the boat were three prisoners and Manzio, Uther, Cullen and Brother Seaboard.
-The other half of the vessel contained the remaining prisoners, huddled together fearfully noting the motionless bodies floating in the dark waters of those less fortunate in the first attack.
+The crew grabbed whatever they could as the creature circled the stricken vessel.
+Then, suddenly, it attacked.
+A huge tail emerged, splitting the aged vessel in half with a mighty blow, separating the crew into two halves.
+On one half of the boat were three prisoners accompanied by Manzio, Uther, Cullen and Brother Seaboard.
+The other half of the vessel contained the remaining prisoners, huddled together fearfully noting the motionless bodies floating in the dark waters of those less fortunate in the aftermath of the first attack.

 Manzio took out his Blinding Strike, and as the creature rounded and then rose up in the ater for a second attack, blinded it with an accurate throw of the dangerous chemical compound.
 The giant, horned head screamed in agony, splashing around in the water.
 The exposed underside was then stabbed by Uther further adding to the creature’s injuries.
 As Cullen rushed along the deck to attack, something remarkable happened!
 The big Scotian transformed into a giant wolf, jumped onto the Sea Dragon and raked his giant taloned paws on the back of the creature.
 Retaliating, it lashed out at Cullen, catching him a massive blow as the wolf was thrown back onto the deck.
 It lashed it’s tail out at the men one last time, wounding both Manzio and Brother Seaboard before retreating back into the water and out of sight.